What is document analysis?

 - Grounded Theory

-- Choose a question which can be measured with variables and use a coding scheme to capture them.
+- Choose a question which can be measured with variables.

 - Make a sampling frame, choosing the cases to analyse that are representative and unbiased.
 To get a sampling frame, search for relevant cases in contemporary or historical archives.
 The sample has to be representative, yet small enough for analyzing in depth.
-Very often you are counting words - e.g. how many times does the word 'hooligan' appear in articles sensationalising the reporting of disturbances at football matches?
+You define your population (which can be words, paragraphs, sentences or all articles in a certain period of time) and sampling element.
+Very often you are counting words - e.g. how many times does the word 'hooligan' appear in articles sensationalizing the reporting of disturbances at football matches?

 - Code all the cases and analyze the resulting data.